yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         TaskRecord taskToAffiliate = launchTaskBehind && sourceRecord != null ?
                 sourceRecord.task : null;

-        // Should this be considered a new task? if (r.resultTo == null && inTask == null && !addingToTask
+        if (r.resultTo == null && inTask == null && !addingToTask
                 && (launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) != 0) {
             newTask = true;